tongtongliang/tongtongliang.github.io/_pages/papers.md

   <details>
    <summary style="font-weight: bold; color: #0073e6; cursor: pointer;">Abstract</summary>
     <p style="margin-top: 10px; padding-left: 15px;">
       A survey of Quillen’s approach to complex cobordism, emphasizing how power operations and Landweber–Novikov operations govern the formal group law of \(MU\).
-It sketches a Riemann–Roch–type formula with fixed-point localization, a homotopical construction via an \(H^\infty\) structure on \(MU\), and a promotion of a lemma of Rudyak from mod-2 to mod-\(p\).
+It sketches a Riemann–Roch–type formula with fixed-point localization, a homotopical construction via an \(H_\infty\) structure on \(MU\), and a promotion of a lemma of Rudyak from mod-2 to mod-\(p\).
     </p>
   </details>
   [<span style="color:#1E90FF;">PDF</span>](/files/QuillenSurvey.pdf)